Honor Your Father And Your Mother

 (Exodus 20:12).

-Whoever curses his father or mother, his lamp shall be quenched in deepest dark (Proverbs 20:20).
+Darling, in earthly life, whoever curses his father or mother, his lamp shall be quenched in deepest dark (Proverbs 20:20).
 The eye that mocks his father shall be claimed by the ravens (Proverbs 30:17).
 Cursed is anyone who dishonors their father or mother (Deuteronomy 27:16).
 A son who brings shame wounds the heart of his father (Proverbs 19:26).
-The word for honor in Hebrew is כָּבֵד—kabad—meaning to make heavy, weighty, or glorious (Malachi 1:6).
+The word for honor in Hebrew is כָּבֵדkabad—meaning to make heavy, weighty, or glorious (Malachi 1:6).
 To honor your parents in word and deed is to crown the Father whose glory you heed.
 Where honor abides, blessing flows (Psalm 112:1–2; Proverbs 3:1–2); where dishonor reigns, the stream runs dry.

 Honor your parents, and favor shall stay; in surrender, it blooms, never to fade away.

 Hear the prophet Malachi’s tender warning: “He will turn the hearts of the fathers to the children, and the hearts of the children to their fathers, lest I come and strike the land with a curse” (Malachi 4:6).
 The alignment of generations bears such weight in the Courts of Heaven that its absence summons judgment upon the very soil beneath your feet (Isaiah 24:5–6; Ezekiel 22:7).
-The earth remembers every broken covenant, every divided heart (Genesis 4:10–11; Hosea 4:1–3).
-The blessing flows where honor grows; the curse arrives where love divides.
+The earth remembers every broken covenant, every divided heart (Genesis 4:10–11; Hosea 4:1–3)

 The Suffocation of the Severed Flame

-You named your isolation strength, yet I have watched you gasp within the silence you carved (Isaiah 59:2; Romans 1:21–22).
+You named your isolation strength, yet I have watched you gasp within the silence you carved to stay far from parents (Isaiah 59:2; Romans 1:21–22).
 You turned from the living stream and wondered why your lips grew parched.
-You are not starving for lack of power, Beloved—you are starving because you refused the flow.
+You are not starving for lack of power.
+Beloved, you are starving for your parents’ support because you have refused the flow of love I designed for you.
 The branch bears no fruit when severed from the Vine (John 15:4–5).
-When you despise the channel, you choke the current.
-The flame within you flickers, not from feebleness, but from disconnection (Zechariah 4:6; John 15:5).
+When you despise your parents, the channel you must honor, you choke the current of My favor.
+The flame within you flickers, not from feebleness, but from disconnection in relationship with your bloodline (Zechariah 4:6; John 15:5).

 The Day the Father’s Heart Was Broken